nayrnet/node-domoticz-mqtt/README.md

 ```

 ## Options
-* idx - an array of device idx to watch for
+* idx - an array of device idx to watch and update on connect.
 * status - MQTT Path for reporting your app is online
 * host - Host of your MQTT Broker, defaults to localhost
 * log - boolean to show detailed logs, defaults to localhost